Cyber Fraud and Recovery in Hong Kong

 Fourth Step: Contact a Hong Kong-based Law Firm

-You should consider appointing a solicitor at your earliest opportunity so that you can be advised as to what options (if any) are available to you to protect your assets against the fraudsters.
-We have listed below the most common options available to help protecting and recovering assets.
+You should consider appointing a solicitor at your earliest opportunity so that you can be advised as to what options (if any) are available to you to protect your assets against fraudsters.
+We have listed below the most common options available to help to protect and recover assets.

 Depending on the circumstances, it is often recommended, as a way to manage legal costs to simply just wait for the Hong Kong Police to freeze the relevant account(s) and inform the victim whether there is or not a material amount of funds in the account (more than HK$100,000.00).
 Sometimes the exact amount will be shared but it is at the complete discretion of the inspector in charge of the case.

-We recommend to wait until it is confirmed (by the police directly or by the bank through the court) that there are sufficient funds left in the account of the fraudster before commencing legal proceedings and attempting to recover the funds.
+We recommend waiting until it is confirmed (by the police directly or by the bank through the court) that there are sufficient funds left in the account of the fraudster before commencing legal proceedings and attempting to recover the funds.

 Fifth Step: Protect your Personal Identity and Information